Scalingo/documentation/src/_posts/platform/deployment/continuous-integration/2000-01-01-deploy-scalingo-from-gitlab.md

 git remote -v | grep scalingo-dpl && git remote rm scalingo-dpl
 ```
 {% note %}
-This is currently a bug in the `dpl` tool that we can't fix for now.
+This is currently a bug in the `dpl` tool that we cannot fix for now.
 {% endnote %}

 ### Shallow Error